axtend/axlib/client/rpc/README.md

-Substrate RPC implementation.
+Axlib RPC implementation.

-A core implementation of Substrate RPC interfaces.
+A core implementation of Axlib RPC interfaces.

 License: GPL-3.0-or-later WITH Classpath-exception-2.0